 So pay attention.
 Give thanks.

-I am grateful to all of you who have purchased my first mystery, Down Dog Diary.
-If you are still just window shopping it, that’s okay.
+I am grateful to all of you who have purchased my books.
+If you just like to window shop or reading cozy mysteries isn’t your thing, that’s okay.
 I am grateful for you anyway.